keobox/turic/lesson20/topics.md

 using a `write` with `putchar` Libc function.
   * Or we can use the `fflush` Libc function to force the flush of the buffer.
+* Add a nice effect to `stdio3.c`.
+* So, in general program written by Libc are more performant, because of the buffering.
+  * But there are cases where you want to write an ad hoc buffering to be even more efficient, in the case use the sys calls, but you have to handle your ad hoc buffering.
+* This buffering is present also during reading from a file.
+* For example the `fgets` Libc function is capable to read from a text file line per line, and flush the buffer when a newline is hit.
+  * So a trivial usage of `read` to implent this "line read" is possible to be much worse than `fgets`.
+* Another thing to consider is **portability** a program that uses only Libc can be compiled on many platform if these platforms have an `ANSI C` compiler.